Governance guide for complex enterprises

 Over time, this governance MVP will be used to incrementally improve governance practices.
 As adoption advances, business risk grows.
 Various disciplines within the Cloud Adoption Framework governance model will adapt to manage those risks.
 Later articles in this series discuss the changes in corporate policy affecting the fictional company.
 These changes happen across four disciplines:

-- Identity Baseline, as migration dependencies change in the narrative.
+- The Identity Baseline discipline, as migration dependencies change in the narrative.

-- Security Baseline, as protected data is deployed.
+- The Security Baseline discipline, as protected data is deployed.

-- Resource Consistency, as IT Operations begins supporting mission-critical workloads.
+- The Resource Consistency discipline, as IT operations begins supporting mission-critical workloads.

 Now that you're familiar with the governance MVP and the forthcoming governance changes, read the supporting narrative for additional context.